RIL, Saudi Aramco decide to re-evaluate proposed investment in O2C biz

 -

+The deal between Reliance Industries (RIL) and Saudi Aramco for a 20 per cent stake acquisition by the Saudi firm in the oil to chemicals (O2C) business of RIL is now on the back burner.
-"Due to the evolving nature of Reliance's business portfolio, Reliance and Saudi Aramco have mutually determined that it would be beneficial for both parties to re-evaluate the proposed investment in O2C business in light of the changed context," the Indian firm said in a statement.

-Also, the application with NCLT for segregating the oil-to-chemical (O2C) business is being withdrawn, Reliance said.
+"Due to evolving nature of Reliance’s business portfolio, Reliance and Saudi Aramco have mutually determined that it would be beneficial for both parties to re-evaluate the proposed investment in O2C business in light of the changed context.
+Consequently, the current application with National Company Law Tribunal (NCLT) for segregating the O2C business from RIL is being withdrawn," RIL said in a statement on Friday night.

+The two had signed a non-binding Letter of Intent in August 2019 for the potential deal.

+On Friday, RIL said that Jamnagar, which accounts for a major part of the O2C assets, is envisaged to be the centre for Reliance’s new businesses of Renewable Energy and New Materials, supporting the Net-Zero commitment.

 Dear Reader,